East Yorkshire (bus company): Whittle Bus & Coach

 Whittle Bus & Coach of Kidderminster was acquired by East Yorkshire Motor Services in January 2004.
 This was the second major out-of-area acquisition for the company, following the management buyout in February 1987.
 The business operated a total of 50 vehicles at the time of purchase, running bus services in rural Shropshire and Worcestershire.

 In December 2014, the coach operation was sold to Johnsons Coach & Bus Travel, along with nine coaches.
 Following the sale, the company's National Express contracted services were transferred to other operators, with local bus services withdrawn in January 2015.

-Acquisition by the Go-Ahead Group
+Go-Ahead Group ownership

 In June 2018, East Yorkshire Motor Services was acquired by the Go-Ahead Group, bringing an end to 30 years of family ownership.
-East Yorkshire will continue to run as a standalone company within Go North East.
-In October 2018, the company invested a total of £1 million in new Ticketer smart ticket machines – which include the ability to accept contactless and mobile payments.
+Following the acquisition, the company was organised to run as a standalone company within Go North East.
+In October 2018, the company invested a total of £1 million in new Ticketer smart ticket machines, which have the ability to accept contactless and mobile payments.

 In March 2019, a new livery and corporate branding was announced.
-The new livery is an evolution of the well-known burgundy and cream colour scheme.
 Under the changes, the trading name for the company was changed to East Yorkshire, with a new typeface and logo design, with the white rose of Yorkshire replacing the letter O and forming part of the logo.
 The new corporate branding was launched at an event at KCOM Stadium, with two vehicles displayed in the new livery.